Awan-Maknojia/Portfolio/README.md

-# Personal Portfolio - Dhruv Chheda
+# Personal Portfolio - Awan Maknojia

-Welcome to the personal portfolio of Dhruv Chheda!
+Welcome to the personal portfolio of Awan Maknojia!
 This website showcases my skills, projects, and experience in web development.
 Explore my work and get in touch to discuss opportunities.

 ## Overview